RocketChat/docs-old/guides/administrator-guides/settings-via-env-vars.md

 ## Set Setting

-To set a setting you need only to add the env var `SETTING_ID=VALUE` when starting the server.
+To set a setting for the first time you need only to add the env var `SETTING_ID=VALUE` when starting the server.

 Example:

 ```text
 FileUpload_Storage_Type=GoogleCloudStorage
 ```

+**Note: This only works if the setting isn't already set.
+So this is most useful for setting on initial start.
+If the setting already has a value you will need to use the syntax below**

 ## Overwrite Setting